 Clinical registration or hospital admission policies need to clearly document how to identify the patient using three of the approved identifiers.

 This is the best way to ensure that the correct patient is in front of you and expecting the same procedure that you have listed.

-Mistakes can happen when appointments are made, letters dispatched or transfers between departments.
-Unless cognitive function is impaired, the patient knows themselves and what they’re expecting best.
+Mistakes can happen when appointments are made, letters dispatched or transfers made between departments.
+Unless their cognitive function is impaired, the patient knows themselves and what they’re expecting best.

-Although it is important to bear in mind that some patients’ anxiety will prevent them from processing information correctly, meaning that they may nod and agree with something that’s incorrect, using open-ended questions along with checking the identity band against their notes is the best way to ensure a positive match.
+However, it is important to bear in mind that some patients’ anxiety will prevent them from processing information correctly, meaning that they may nod and agree with something that’s incorrect.
+Using open-ended questions along with checking the identity band against your notes is the best way to ensure a positive match.

 There will be some situations where the patient is unconscious and unable to provide the information required.

 In these instances, every effort must be made to identify the correct patient, but identifiers may be limited to medical number and gender without the patient being able to confirm their name, address and date of birth.